JSutliff/hello-world/README.md

 # hello-world
 github learning exercise
-Just a guy learning to code.
+Just a guy learning to code!